HeyITGuyFixIt/font/Template.md

 1. Create a file called `<font name>/Install.md`.
 Copy the below text to use a template.
 Replace `<font name>` with the name of the font.
+Replace the underscore in the second set of dashes with a dash.
 <pre>
 Install Option 1
 ---------------------------------------------------------------------------------------------------------------------------------